elinamren/kids-routine/README.md

 ### Goals & Reflection

 I want to focus on and improve my Javascript and React skills.
 I choosed an old project that I want to develop further.
-It was my very first Javascript project, you can read more about it here.
+It was my very first Javascript [project](https://github.com/elinamren/goodmorning).
 Now I want to add more functionality and options for the player.

 ### Challenges